The Cossacks Are Coming, Aren’t They?

 In 1867, Russian Ambassador Baron Stoeckel advised US Secretary Seward that the Russian government would entertain bids for the failing colony of Alaska, which was rapidly accepted.
 Cassius Clay, still in Russia helped to conduct the negations from inside the Winter Palace.
 The Russians even rapidly transferred control of the territory, which was seen by many to be worthless nearly a year before Congress ratified the transfer and in effect, couldn’t give it back.

 This odd incident of the Russian fleets; visit may have prevented what would have certainly been one of the planet’s first and possibly oddest of world wars.
 The real reasons for the Russian fleet’s visit were only uncovered and publicized nearly fifty years later in 1915 by military historian Frank Golder.

-By that time the Uragan class monitors were long scrapped, Alaska was a US territory and Russia was finally at war with Britain and France- this time as allies against Germany and Austria in World War One.
+By that time the Uragan class monitors were long scrapped (except for one), Alaska was a US territory and Russia was finally at war with Britain and France- this time as allies against Germany and Austria in World War One.

 On the West Coast, there is also a more lingering reminder.